Our belief, that is the constitution of our church, is simply the Holy Bible.

 Globally, the Evangelical Churches are characterized by wide variety and plenty individual divergences Moreover, they have no central administration since the Evangelical Church believes that “secular power” has no place in the Church of Christ.
 That is the reason why there is no “leader” or leading figure (like the Pope in the Catholic Church or the Patriarchs in the Orthodox Church).
 Each and every Evangelical Church is independent of the rest, cooperates with some of them in a certain framework of similar course of action and mentality, however it preserves its spiritual and administrative self-sufficiency just because it accepts that leader of the Church, according to the biblical standards, can only be Jesus Christ.

 More specifically, the Evangelical Church of Thessaloniki is placed among the Baptist Churches of the exterior and the Churches of Brethren all of which have become active in Europe, the USA and elsewhere in the world during the last two or three centuries.
 It maintains relations of brotherly cooperation and love with all the Evangelical or Protestant Churches of fundamentally similar religious beliefs or similar denominations, preserving, though, its dogmatic, spiritual and administrative identity and independency.
-Only for reasons of ideological affinity, it is a member of the Alliance of Free Evangelical Churches of Greece, part of which are more than fifty churches all over Greece.

 Our Church accepts all the principles which appear in the Holy Bible, respects all the churches which are differentiated in some sub-details and gladly works with all those who are willing to acknowledge the Holy Bible as the basis of their belief and follow the voice of their conscience with an everyday implementation of the christian life.
 Our attitude towards the Orthodox and the Catholic Church is one of friendly presence, followed by a sincere and open spirit of coming together and collaborating with each one of them.
 It is retaining, though, our identity both in worship and the dogma/faith or the acknowledgement of the principal truths of the Holy Bible.
 Wherever the Orthodox Church was willing to be approached, the Evangelical Church of Thessaloniki was open to a cooperation, on condition that respect and a friendly note was mutual.